comrat/ffmpegscripts/README.md

 Compress video single video

 ## compress_folder.sh
-Compress all video from input folder file and save it in output folder
+Compress all video from input folder file and save it in output folder.
+First argument for input directory and for output directory the second one.
+Use `-w` and `-h` flags for width and height setting respectivly

 ## download_hls.sh
 Download HLS file via its link and store it in mp4 file